Gibbs-Markov-Young structures with (stretched) exponential tail for partially hyperbolic attractors: Partition on a reference disk

-In this subsection we describe an algorithm of a ($\leb_D$ mod 0) partition $\cp$ of $\Delta_0$.
-The algorithm is similar to the one in \cite{ADL}, but in the present context of a diffeomorphism, each element of the partition will return to another u-leaf which \emph{u-crosses} $\mathcal C_0^0$.
-Along the process we shall introduce sequences of objects $(\Delta_n)$, $(\Omega_n)$, $(S_n)$ and $(A_n)$.
-For each $n$, $\Delta_n$ is the set of points left in the reference disk up to time $n$ and $\Omega_n$ is the union of elements of the partition at step $n$.
-The set $S_n$ (\emph{satellite}) contains the components which could have been chosen for the partition but are too close to already chosen elements.
-More precise notation will be shown along the constructing process.
+In this subsection we describe an algorithm to construct a countable ($\leb_D$ mod 0) partition $\cp$ of $\Delta_0$.
+The algorithm is similar to the one in \cite{ADL}, but in the present context of a diffeomorphism, each element of the partition will return to another center-unstable disk which \emph{u-crosses} $\mathcal C_0^0$.
+Along the process we shall introduce inductively sequences of objects $(\Delta_n)_n$, $(\Omega_n)_n$, $(A_n)_n$ and $(S_n)_n$.
+For each $n$, $\Delta_n$ is the set of points which does not belong to any element of the partition constructed up to time $n$, $\Omega_n$ is the union of elements of the partition constructed at step $n$ and $A_n$ is the union of rings around the chosen elements at time $n$.
+The set $S_n$ (called the union of \emph{satellites}) contains the components which could have been chosen for the partition but intersect already chosen elements.
+A key point in our argument is property \eqref{Hdel_n} below, which says that every point having a hyperbolic time at a given time $n$ will belong to either to an element of the partition or to some satellite.
+All these and some other auxiliary objects will be defined inductively in the remaining part of this subsection.